halon-extras/cloudmark/README.md

 ## cloudmark_as(options, senderip, senderhelo, sender, recipients, fp)
 Scan a message with Cloudmarks Authority server (using HTTP POST).
-This function should be used with the [`per_message` cache](http://docs.halon.se/hsl/structures.html#cache).

 **Params**